emilraducanu/colibri/README.md

-`colibri` is a Python package aimed to synthesise scientific literature.
+`colibri` is a Python project aimed to synthesise scientific literature.
 Specify the topic you want to study, `colibri` will select publications from various sources and will analyse, extract and compile relevant data from them.

 This project was developed as part of the [Operationalising International Research Cooperation on Soil carbon (ORCaSa)](https://irc-orcasa.eu/), an initiative that aims to bring together international stakeholders working on techniques for capturing and storing carbon in the soil.